 The MSR MiniWorks EX is equipped with the AirSpring Accumulator, which pumps one liter of water per minute without the need for any tools.
 It can remove 99.99% of bacteria and protozoa.
 It can’t, however, filter viruses, making it ideal for camping trips within North America.

 Aside from its fast filter rate, it has excellent compatibility with a range of water containers, also making it super easy to use for outdoor escapades.
+I would call it an essential piece of camping gear.
+Peaking of water, it’s also a good idea to bring one of the best umbrellas with you when camping.

 #7 Katadyn Vario Dual Technology Microfilter – Best ValueWHY WE LIKE IT: The Katadyn Vario has three filtration stages and two pumping modes—one that purifies water at a rate of two quarts per minute while the other filters one quart per minute.
 It meets the needs of different kinds of campers without burning a hole in your pocket.